hpgbproductions/cloudgen/CloudSettingsGuide/README.md

 Also try out the prototype version of the cloud generator in Processing [here](https://github.com/hpgbproductions/_dump2/blob/main/CLOUDGEN/CLOUDGEN.pde).
 While there are some differences, many key settings were retained.

+#### Optimization

+Having more particles looks better but is one of the largest contributors to lag.
+I recommend 50,000 particles for dense, tall clouds, and up to 100,000 particles for scattered clouds.

+You should also have larger particle intervals for larger cloud formations, as more particles will be near the aircraft.
+Faraway particles consume much fewer resources.

+After generating clouds, a message stating the number of particles spawned will appear.
+Click on it to see the number of chunks (proportion of spawnable area) used.
+If you are hitting the chunk cap instead of the particle cap, try to increase the number of chunks or the size of the chunks to increase the spawnable area.

 ## List of Settings

 Reference for all available cloud profile settings.